 Once your sample pack arrives, you can narrow down your choice of paper and print type, as well as format, and get to picking your dream design online.

-When to send out save the dates
+When to send out the save the date

 When to order the invitations